Skip to main content

 The networking and mentoring partnerships built across your organization via mentorship can also play a significant role in supporting your diversity, equity, and inclusion efforts.

-Further, many organizations use mentorship programs to invest specifically in underrepresented demographics within your organization.
-This can allow you to help build a pipeline of diverse talent ready to take on new challenges within your company, and help ensure your leadership team is representative of both your colleague base and the communities in which you live and serve.
+This can help you build a pipeline of diverse talent ready to take on new challenges within your company and help ensure your leadership team is representative of both your employee population and the communities in which you live and serve.

 Ultimately all of these benefits boil down to building a better work experience for your people and increased employee engagement and retention for your organization.
-Higher levels of engagement translates to higher levels of performance and profitability.

 In today’s highly complex world of work, professional development is listed as the highest-priority investment that employers can make to improve company culture, and mentorship should be included as a critical part of any comprehensive effort to develop your people.